← Back to blog

 How much does it cost to run an AI marketing agent with Kettio?

-Kettio charges per creative scored (1 credit per image).
-A typical agent workflow that scores 10 creatives against 3 audience segments uses 30 credits.
+Kettio charges per successful scoring evaluation.
+Image-only assets usually use 1 credit; assets with copy context can use 2 because Kettio also runs an image-only ablation.
+A typical image-only workflow that scores 10 creatives against 3 audience segments uses 30 credits.
 Image generation costs vary by model.
 All accounts start with 50 free credits.

 Can agents publish ads directly through Kettio?